VIAME/VIAME/README.md

 with CUDNN 8.0.
 Other CUDA or CUDNN versions may or may not work.
 On both Windows and Linux it is also highly recommended to use [Anaconda3 5.2.0](https://repo.anaconda.com/archive/) for python, which is the most tested distribution used by developers.
-If using other python distributions having numpy installed, at a minimum, is necessary and there some issues on certain versions with the plugin system used on different version to be fixed on future versions.
+If using other python distributions having numpy installed, at a minimum, is necessary, and there may be issues on some other versions of python with the plugin loading system VIAME uses depending on the version.

 To build on the command line in Linux, use the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
 While these directories can be the same,